 Conway National Park has a total of eight walking tracks through a variety of vegetation types including lowland rainforest, mangroves and open forest.
 One of the best hikes is up the Mt Rooper track, where hard work is rewarded with spectacular views of the Whitsunday Passage and islands.
 There is a popular camping area at Swamp Bay which you can access on foot or by boat.

 Snow's Beach is located under Lions Lookout.
-It’s a lovely spot and is also a dog-friendly beach.
-Barbecue facilities and picnic tables are also available so you can soak up the scenery.
+It’s a lovely sheltered beach and is also dog-friendly.
+Barbecue facilities and picnic tables are available so you can soak up the scenery.

 As the crow flies Shute Harbour is 19.1 km to Hamilton Island.
 This takes 35 minutes by ferry and depending on the conditions it takes approximately an hour by yacht.